-Now that you know the difference between the 4 major type of nicer looking men’s shirts and when to wear each type, let’s make sure you know the right fit for your body.
+Now that you know the difference between the 4 major types of men’s shirts and when to wear each type, let’s make sure you know the right fit for your body.
 The fit of a shirt can quickly make even the most formal shirt look sloppy, or make the casual ones look sharp and on point.

 The 2 basic measurements for men’s dress shirts are the neck and sleeve sizes.
 These measurements estimate the proper size you need.
 The measurements are usually in inches or cm for European fits.
 For help transitioning, an American 15’’ neck is around a 38 in European sizing.
 Casual and sporty shirts tend to come in standardized S, M, L, XL sizing.
 At Nimble Made, we believe height and weight tend to offer a much better size than traditional neck and sleeve measurements that are outdated.

 You want your collar to be tight but not to choke you or restrict airways.
-Remember, that in dress situations you will be adding a tier.
+Remember that in dress situations you will be adding a tie.
 Your sleeve length should come anywhere from just above your wrist to just at your wrist.
 Here's a guide on how to correctly measure your sleeve length.
 It should never extend past the meaty part of your hand and into your palm.

 The exception to longer cuffs is in a more casual look, where you fold the cuff over a jacket or sweater sleeve.
 Here's how we'd recommend wearing a sweater over a dress shirt.

-The length is going to make a big difference in telling the difference between dressy shirts and casual ones.
+The shirt length is telling when it comes to dressy shirts versus casual ones.
 Dress shirts are made longer because they’re meant to be tucked into pants.
 They need to have some length to allow you to move or dance without coming untucked.